microsoft/microsoft-ui-xaml/specs/TitleBar/titleBar-dev-spec.md

 `m_interactableElementsList`
 - A list of interactable elements is tracked in the lifetime of the TitleBar.
-- The list is updated everytime the specified elements' visibility changes.
+- The list is updated every time the specified elements' visibility changes.
      - eg. `BackButton`, `PaleToggleButton`, `Header`, `Content`, `Footer`.

 `UpdateDragRegion()`